oktayshakirov/oktayshakirov/README.md

 ## <img src="./images/wave.svg" height="27" width="27" alt="👋" title="👋" /> Hello World!

 <p align="center">
-My name is Oktay Shakirov and I'm from Berlin, Germany.
-As a Full-Stack software developer, I specialize in creating websites, apps, and mobile games that are not only functional but also visually appealing.
-My passion for graphic design is evident in every project I work on.
-More about me and my projects you can find on my website bellow.
+My name is Oktay and I'm from Berlin, Germany.
+As a Full-Stack software developer, I specialize in creating visually appealing websites, apps and mobile games.
+My passion for graphic design isn't just a hobby, it's a key ingredient in every project I work on.
 </p>

 ---